redagito/RTR2014/README.md

 # Introduction

 This demo was created for the realtime rendering university course.
-It features a data driven deferred OpenGL based renderer with powerful post processing capabilities.
+It features a data driven deferred OpenGL based renderer with post processing capabilities.

+The code in this repository is no longer maintained and will not receive any updates.

 ## Features
 * Modern OpenGL (4.1 core profile)